World Cup

 Fact checker Alvaro García

-Switzerland's tournament pedigree and defensive organisation should see them through against a Canada side still finding their feet on the biggest stage.
+Switzerland have drifted from 2.14 to 2.6, but their tournament pedigree and defensive organisation should still carry them through against a Canada side still finding their feet at this level.

-Tactically, Switzerland will look to absorb Canada's early intensity, stay compact in their defensive block, and use their experience to slow the game down when it threatens to open up.
-Canada's best chance is to press high, force errors in Switzerland's build-up, and capitalise on the energy that a packed BC Place Stadium will provide.
-The problem is that Switzerland have seen this script before.
-They know how to weather storms, and they know how to punish sides that overcommit in pursuit of a goal.
-If Canada push too many bodies forward without the technical quality to break Switzerland down methodically, they'll leave gaps in transition that the Swiss can exploit.
+Tactically, nothing has changed in terms of how this should play out.
+Switzerland will look to absorb Canada's early intensity, stay compact in their defensive block, and use their experience to slow the game down when it threatens to open up.
+Canada's best chance remains pressing high, forcing errors in Switzerland's build-up, and capitalising on the energy that a packed BC Place Stadium will provide.
+The problem is still the same: Switzerland have seen this script before in tournament football.
+They know how to weather storms, they know how to stay disciplined, and they know how to punish sides that overcommit without the craft to break them down methodically.
+If Canada push too many bodies forward without the quality to sustain pressure, they'll leave gaps in transition that the Swiss can exploit.

-The BTTS market is split evenly at 1.9 for both yes and no, which tells you the market expects a tight, low-event match.
-I'm leaning towards the no. Switzerland's defensive record in tournament football speaks for itself, and Canada's goal threat remains more theoretical than proven at this level.
-The over/under 2.5 line sits at 2.14 for the over and 1.74 for the under, and again, the value looks to be on the under.
-A 1-0 or narrow 2-0 Switzerland win feels like the most likely outcome-enough to take the points, not enough to make it comfortable.
-This won't be glamorous, but it should be effective.
+The BTTS market has edged slightly from 1.9 to 1.95 for the no, which tells you the market still expects a tight, low-event match but is marginally less certain than before.
+I'm still leaning towards the no, as Switzerland's defensive tournament pedigree remains intact and Canada's goal threat at this level is still more theoretical than proven.
+The over/under 2.5 line has tightened slightly, with the under now available at 1.68 compared to 1.74 previously.
+That move suggests the market is slightly more confident in a low-scoring outcome, which aligns with my view.
+A 1-0 or narrow 2-0 Switzerland win still feels like the most likely path-enough to take the points, not enough to make it comfortable.
+This won't be glamorous, but it should be effective, and the odds drift on Switzerland doesn't change that core expectation.

 Switzerland to edge a tight World Cup group-stage encounter in Vancouver against a Canada side that will carry home support but lack the experience and defensive discipline to contain a structured Swiss side.